SatharakaNilmantha/BookMyDoctor/README.md

 This project is licensed for **educational and academic purposes only**.
 Unauthorized commercial use is strictly prohibited.

 ---

-## 🙏 Acknowledgements

-Special thanks to our mentors and faculty for their invaluable support and guidance throughout the development of HELTHHUB Medical Center.

 >*Built with ❤️ for a better and smarter healthcare system.*
 >***💡 If you like this project, don't forget to give it a ⭐ on GitHub! 😊***